Tuesday, 31 May 2016

 James Cameron’s Dark Angel: a sinister scenario

 I watched James Cameron’s Dark Angel series when it was first shown on UK TV 15 or so years ago.
-I thought that it was very good indeed, despite the violence and a few other things such as gruesomeness and overuse of the evil twin meme.
+I thought that it was very good indeed despite the violence and a few other things such as gruesomeness and overuse of the evil twin meme.

 I got the DVDs recently as part of an exercise to recreate the best of the past.
-After watching them just for the stories a few times, I came to realise that some elements of the underlying scenario could apply to more people than just the X5 group of genetically enhanced people featured in the series.
+After watching them just for the stories a few times, I came to realise that some elements of the underlying scenario could apply to more people than just the X5 group of genetically enhanced characters featured in the series.

 Many aspects of the lives of the X5s will seem familiar to some people, especially those who think of themselves as being different in some way.